ABOUT BELT CANES

-Pediatric belt canes are an effective developmentally appropriate mobility tool because the belt makes it possible for toddlers and preschoolers who are blind or mobility visually impaired to easily maintain consistent placement of the protective frame which enables them to walk independently with safety.
+Pediatric belt canes are an effective, developmentally appropriate mobility tool.
+The belt makes it possible for toddlers and preschoolers who are blind or mobility visually impaired to easily maintain consistent placement of the protective frame.
+When children wear their belt canes the cane frame is always in the right place at the right time, allowing them to walk independently with safety.

 Donning the Pediatric Belt cane.

 The belt is fastened about the hips so that it fits snugly and comfortably

 The standard frame is the correct cane length for the learner’s height and should be used during most activities and in most locations.
 Also, the cane tips on the standard frame are reinforced by steel plates which allows them to glide over most surfaces.

 The specialty frame is 90% of the length of the standard frame, allowing closer inspection of forward objects and the cane tips are positioned to reduce catching on furniture.
 The specialty frame is intended for in small homes, cluttered familiar environments, lots of furniture, no drop-offs.